ortus-docs/coldbox-docs/full/event_handlers/index.md

 ### Default Action: index()
 The default action of ANY handlers is the method `index()`.
-If you try to execute an event handler without defining an action, ColdBox will look execute the default action instead.
+If you try to execute an event handler without defining an action, ColdBox will execute the default action instead.

 > **Danger** : Event Handlers are not to be used to write business logic.
 They should be light and fluffy!